As you train for your first month, here are few things to expect.

 You will likely learn movements from 6-7 of the arts in your first month.
 At first, everything is new so it may feel like a lot to learn, and perhaps at times, too much.
 However, learning in this way is one of the fastest ways to gain an understanding of how your mind and body work, and work together.
 After a few months, what you are learning will come together and you’ll be much further ahead.

 Try to meet the Master Level Team and higher-level instructors.
 One of the unique aspects of Oom Yung Doe is that students of all ages and ability levels have an opportunity to learn directly from a Master.
 This is unheard of in East Asia – one normally has to dedicate many years to his or her practice, and achieve certain mental and physical skills as a prerequisite.
 But if you can learn from a Master early in your training, the kinds of forms you will learn, and the way those forms will be tailored to your body type and condition will greatly accelerate your learning.

-The Master Level Team travels to the Boston area about 5-6 times per year, so they may not be visiting during your first month, but if they are, try to meet the team!
+The Master Level Team travels to the San Diego area about 5-6 times per year, so they may not be visiting during your first month, but if they are, try to meet the team!

 While the Master Level Team is in San Diego every other month or so, the Regional Team of instructors, and the National Team, are in schools more often.
 As your instructor about these schedules and say hello.
 All instructor teams play an important role in each student’s development, and enjoy meeting everyone!